goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 This is known as [dark knowledge](https://www.ttic.edu/dl/dark14.pdf).
 We are essentially trying to make our smaller model learn this dark knowledge.

 [EXPLAIN]
+[ADD IMAGES FROM HERE https://zilliz.com/learn/distilbert-distilled-version-of-bert]

 [ADD_IMAGE]

+[Hinton et al](https://arxiv.org/pdf/1503.02531) introduced an idea of temperature to control the importance of these soft labels.
+As T tends to inifity all latels have the same value

+[ADD EQUATION]

+> NOTE: In many places of distillation Cross-entropy and KLD are used interchangeably.
+They are not the same, but produce the same result when comparing distributions.
+Let us see how [EXPAND]
 **Feature Based**

 In this, we hope to replicate the weights of the bigger model in our smaller model